rbickham11/jufba.api/README.md

 #### GET /user

-Retrieves information on the authenticated user.
+Retrieves information for the authenticated user.
 If called for the first time with a token retrieved by auth0, the user will also be provisioned to the database.
-Note: In a later version, this provisioing could be updated to happen on any API call.
+Note: In a later version, this provisioing could be updated to happen on any API call or to be an explicit action.

 Types: